 As a bonus, you might find you become a more mindful eater too.
 Because you're suddenly paying attention to the difference between zesty and zingy.

-Download your list of descriptive terms for mealtime success below!
+Download your list of descriptive terms for mealtime success at our Tips & Tricks page or click on the image below!

 PS- special thanks to Dina Rose, It's Not About Nutrition, for the original list.
 If you aren't familiar with her site, you MUST check it out!